crycode-de/mcp-can-boot-flash-app/README.md

 ## Flash-App parameters

 ```
---file, -f       Hex file to flash                         [string] [required]
+-f, --file           Hex file to flash                     [string] [required]
---iface, -i      CAN interface to use               [string] [default: "can0"]
+-i, --iface          CAN interface to use           [string] [default: "can0"]
---partno, -p     Specific AVR device like in avrdude       [string] [required]
+-p, --partno         Specific AVR device like in avrdude   [string] [required]
---mcuid, -m      ID of the MCU bootloader                  [string] [required]
+-m, --mcuid          ID of the MCU bootloader              [string] [required]
 -e                   Erase whole flash before flashing new data      [boolean]
 -V                   Do not verify                                   [boolean]
--r               Read flash and save to given file (no flashing!), optional
+-r                   Read flash and save to given file (no flashing!),
-                 with maximum address to read until                   [string]
+                     optional with maximum address to read until      [string]
--F               Force flashing, even if the bootloader version missmatched
+-F                   Force flashing, even if the bootloader version
-                                                                     [boolean]
+                     missmatched                                     [boolean]
---reset, -R      CAN message to send on startup to reset the MCU
+-R, --reset          CAN message to send on startup to reset the MCU
                      (<can_id>#{hex_data})                            [string]
     --can-id-mcu     CAN-ID for messages from MCU to remote
-                                                [string] [default: 0x1FFFFF01]
+                                                 [string] [default: 536870657]
     --can-id-remote  CAN-ID for messages from remote to MCU
-                                                [string] [default: 0x1FFFFF02]
+                                                 [string] [default: 536870658]
     --sff            Use Standad Frame Format (SFF) instead of the default
                      Extended Frame Format (EFF) for the CAN-IDs     [boolean]
+-v, --verbose        Enable verbose logging output                   [boolean]
---help, -h       Show help                                           [boolean]
+-h, --help           Show help                                       [boolean]
 ```

 Examples: